oshchyp/test-interview/README.md

 # P.S.
 It would be good if your implementation would allow you to add new endpoints quickly and easy.
+Please, do not use any frameworks.
+The main aim of this project is to look at you style and architectural approach.
+If you have any question or you need some clarification about this task you are welcome to write us by email `test.task@adgoal.net`

 When you'll be ready create pull request.
 May the Force be with you.